wwarthen/RomWBW/Source/Images/d_qpm/ReadMe.txt

 provide various functionality that is not really available from the ZSDOS applications themselves.
 For example, the CP/M 2.2 application called STAT is useful for modifying the IOBYTE.
-Most of these applications are documented in the "CPM Manual.pdf" document in the Doc directory of the RomWBW distribution.
+Most of these applications are documented in the "CPM Manual.pdf" document in the Doc/CPM directory of the RomWBW distribution.

 ASM.COM - DRI 8080 assembler producing Intel hex files